 Unfortunately for Birst, they have fallen far from grace, even with the fact that in 2017, they were acquired by Infor and now act as a stand-alone subdivision within the company.
 The acquisition did not mend Birst’s issues when it comes to the quality and timeliness of support.

 On top of that, Gartner registered a net reduction in searches and inquiries related to Birst.
 Reference customers’ replies, when inquired about this fact, highlighted a decline in the product’s viability on the market, as they feel that Birst’s end-to-end data warehouse, reporting and visualization platform built for the cloud is no longer an outstanding & unique selling point.

 Finally, the Gartner report isolated the BI and analytics platforms trends for the near future.
 According to them, by 2020:

-What is more, by 2021, “the number of users of modern BI and analytics platforms that are differentiated by smart data discovery capabilities will grow at twice the rate of those that are not, and will deliver twice the business value.”
+– the number of users of modern business intelligence and analytics platforms that are differentiated by augmented data discovery capabilities will grow at twice the rate, and deliver twice the business value of those that are not;

 – natural-language generation and artificial intelligence will be a standard feature of 90% of modern business intelligence platforms;